 The Rhinoceros Hornbill has a prominent golden-yellow horn, called a casque, on the top of its beak.
-The casque is a hollow structure composed of keratin (the same material that human fingernails are made of) and acts as a resonating chamber, amplifying the bird’s calls.
+The casque is a hollow structure made up of keratin (the same material as human fingernails) and acts as a resonating chamber, amplifying the bird’s calls.

 They have black feathers on their wings and body and their tail feathers are white.
 Both male and female Rhinoceros Hornbills are similar in appearance, but the male birds have an orange or red ring around their eyes, while females have a white ring.